ConCopilot/concopilot-docs/docs/how_to/develop_plugin.md

 ### Fill the `setup` section in the "config.yaml"

-This section controls how the plugin to be loaded in a copilot or agent.
+This section controls how the plugin to be loaded into a copilot or agent.

 It provides two parts of information:
 1. The pip packages the plugin depends on